 If a party is able to argue that a purported contract is invalid, it may have a complete defence to any attempted enforcement of that contract.
-A party's challenge to the validity of a contract may render that contract void (i.e., immediately ineffective) or voidable (valid and effective, unless and until rescinded).
+A party's challenge to the validity of a contract, if successful, may render that contract void (i.e., immediately ineffective) or voidable (valid and effective, unless and until rescinded).

-A contract that lacks any key element required for the formation of a valid contract is void.
+A contract that lacks any of the key elements required for the formation of a valid contract is void.
 For example, a party who has not provided any consideration under a contract will be unable to enforce that contract's terms against another party.
-Other common instances that render a contract void include when a party lacks capacity or authority to enter that contract (such as an individual purporting to contract on behalf of a corporate entity without requisite authorisation).
+Other common instances that render a contract void include when a party lacks capacity or authority to enter that contract (e.g., an individual purporting to contract on behalf of a corporate entity without requisite authorisation).

 i Force majeure and frustration

 Contracting parties may choose to include a force majeure clause, which excuses performance of a contract following certain events that are beyond the control of the parties.
-Force majeure clauses must be certain in order to be effective and should include reference to specific events (such as natural disasters, acts of war and acts of terrorism).
-Wording equivalent to 'usual force majeure clauses shall apply' will be considered void, and the courts have had some difficulty where the force majeure clause in question contains catch-all language.
+Force majeure clauses must be certain to be effective and should include reference to specific events (e.g., natural disasters, acts of war and acts of terrorism).
+Wording equivalent to 'usual force majeure clauses shall apply' will likely be considered void,45 and the courts have had some difficulty in upholding the validity of force majeure clauses that contain such catch-all language.46

-If there is not an explicit force majeure clause then parties may be able to rely on the common law principle of frustration, although this is very narrowly construed by the courts.
+If there is not an explicit force majeure clause, parties may be able to rely on the common law principle of frustration, although this is very narrowly construed by the courts.
 Frustration is the principle that a contract may be set aside if the performance of the contract becomes impossible, illegal or pointless by virtue of an unexpected event that is beyond the control of the contracting parties.
-The courts have been slow to find that contracts have been frustrated, and have been clear that changes to market conditions that mean that the performance of the contract is more onerous do not amount to frustration.
+The courts have been slow to find that contracts have been frustrated and have been clear that changes to market conditions that mean that the performance of the contract is more onerous do not amount to frustration.47

 iii Limitation and exclusion

 Commercial parties are also likely to limit their potential liability under a contract when negotiating and drafting its terms.
 For example, parties may protect themselves by excluding liability in certain respects, imposing financial limits on liability, restricting terms implied into contracts by statute and alleviating the parties' obligations of performance if prevented by forces outside of their control.
-English courts will generally uphold such provisions, and so they will serve as a defence, as long as they are not prohibited by legislation or common law principles such as illegality.
+English courts will generally uphold such provisions; thus, they will serve as a defence, as long as they are not prohibited by legislation54 or common law principles such as illegality.

 iv Other defences